paulowe/gcp/gke workloads/introspect-gke-pods.md

 **bash** : ```kubectl exec -it new-nginx /bin/bash```

-## PORT FORWARDING FROM CLOUD SHELL TO THE NGINX POD (FROM PORT 10081 OF CLOUD SHELL vm TO PORT 80 IF THE NGINX CONTAINER
+## PORT FORWARDING FROM CLOUD SHELL TO THE NGINX POD (FROM PORT 10081 OF CLOUD SHELL VIRTUAL MACHINE TO PORT 80 OF THE NGINX CONTAINER
 ```kubectl port-forward new-nginx 10081:80```

 ![Screen Shot 2021-10-23 at 10 43 44 PM](https://user-images.githubusercontent.com/40435982/138578115-183a92ee-65c0-4cf5-a58f-dbca58152ace.png)